 South Africa is richly endowed with more than 1 700 tree species.
 Some are threatened, and a total of 47 species is now protected under the Act.
 Protected trees may not be cut, damaged or sold without a licence.
-The listing of protected trees is not primarily aimed at preventing the use of such trees, but at ensuring sustainable use through licensing-control measures.
+The listing of protected trees is not primarily aimed at preventing the use of such trees, but at ensuring sustainable use through licensingcontrol measures.
 A list of protected tree species is available on the Department of Water Affairs and Forestry's website at www.dwaf.gov.za.

 The National Veld and Forest Fire Act, 1998 (Act 101 of 1998), bans open-air fires when the risk of veld blazes in an area is high.
-It also introduces the concept of voluntary fire-protection associations (FPAs) formed by landowners.
-It further obliges the Minister of Water Affairs and Forestry to operate a national fire-rating system in consultation with the South African Weather Service (SAWS) and fire associations.
+It also introduces the concept of voluntary FPAs formed by landowners.
+It further obliges the Minister of Water Affairs and Forestry to operate a national firerating system in consultation with the South African Weather Service (SAWS) and fire associations.
 The Act also allows the minister to impose minimum firefighting requirements on landowners.

 Protection of life and property is a basic human need and the department has been moving ahead in implementing the National Veld and Forest Fire Act, 1998.
-Due to the high incidences of fires during extreme weather conditions, it is a priority for the department to ensure registration of FPAs.
-By mid-2006, 59 FPAs were registered.
+Owing to the high incidences of fires during extreme weather conditions, it is a priority for the department to ensure registration of FPAs.
 The department advised and assisted FPAs in compiling business plans, including the principles of risk assessment.
-By mid-2006, 36 FPAs had been assisted with their business plans.
 The department plans to review FPAs' performance regularly.
 There is also ongoing awareness-raising and information-provision on policy matters.

 The department's Veldfire Bulletin is produced quarterly.
-Special bulletins are also produced occasionally depending on the need, such as the special Veldfire Bulletin on FPAs.
+Special bulletins are also produced occasionally, depending on the need, such as the special Veldfire Bulletin on FPAs.

-The National Fire Danger Rating System (NFDRS) was launched during Arbor Week 2005.
-The NFDRS is an early warning system for veldfires.
-The Department of Water Affairs and Forestry has delegated the operation of this system to the SAWS.
-The SAWS will operate the system and issue daily veldfire warnings as it does with other weather information.
-Warnings will be communicated to FPAs, the departmental fire advisers, Disaster Management, Department of Provincial and Local Government and other role-players.
+The National Fire Danger Rating System is an early warning system for veldfires.
+The SAWS operates the system and issues daily veldfire warnings as it does with other weather information.
+Warnings are communicated to FPAs, the departmental fire advisers, Disaster Management, Department of Provincial and Local Government and other roleplayers.
+It was expected to be implemented late in 2008.
+By June 2008, 20 FPAs had been established.